immunogenomics/harmjan/ProxyFinder/README.md

 ### Input genotypes and Tabix chromosome template
 ProxyFinder relies on user supplied VCF variant files.
 These may be indexed with Tabix (e.g. [1000 genomes](http://bochet.gcc.biostat.washington.edu/beagle/1000_Genomes_phase3_v5a/individual_chromosomes/)), but may also be unsorted VCF files.
 Please note however, that using non-indexed or unsorted VCF files will seriously harm (heh, that's part of my name) performance.
 You have been warned.

 Some people like to store their Tabix VCF genotypes in a single file, others split everything in multiple chromosome files.
 I feel your pain, so I enable you to do both.
-If your files are split per chromosome, e.g. ``1kg.phase3.v5a.chr1.vcf.gz``, simply replace the chromosome number with the text CHR, e.g.: ``1kg.phase3.v5a.chrCHR.vcf.gz``.
+If your files are split per chromosome, e.g. ``1kg.phase3.v5a.chr1.vcf.gz``, simply replace the chromosome number with the text CHR, e.g.: ``1kg.phase3.v5a.chrCHR.vcf.gz`` with your ``--tabix`` command line switch.
 Magic will ensue.
+If you're supplying a single, unsorted vcf file, use the ``--vcf`` command line switch.

 ### Calculating LD for a subset of individuals
 You want to exclude some people from the party?
 Make a list of individual IDs, matching the IDs of your VCF header, store them in a text file (can be gzipped), and specify ``--samplefilter /path/to/your/list.txt``.
 One individual per line. e.g.: